sara5521/Penetration-Testing-Tools/network-reconnaissance/port-scanning/nmap.md

-# 🚪 Nmap - Port Scanning & Service Enumeration
+# 🚪 Comprehensive Nmap Guide - Port Scanning & Service Enumeration

-Nmap is one of the most powerful tools used for **port scanning** and **service detection** in penetration testing.
+Nmap is one of the most powerful tools used for **port scanning** and **service detection** in penetration testing and network security assessments.

 ---

 ## 🔎 Basic Scan Types

+### Core Scanning Methods

 - **TCP Connect Scan (-sT)**
   - Completes the full 3-way handshake.